aevea/commitsar/docs/content/configuration/config-file.md

 **Name:** `.commitsar.yml`

 In order to make configuration easier than through flags we provide configuration file support.
-Most up to date examples can be found in <https://github.com/aevea/commitsar/tree/master/config/testdata>.
+Most up-to-date examples can be found in <https://github.com/aevea/commitsar/tree/master/config/testdata>.

 By default the current working directory is used to scan for the file.
-However this can be overriden by specifying `COMMITSAR_CONFIG_PATH` environment variable.
+However this can be overridden by specifying `COMMITSAR_CONFIG_PATH` environment variable.
 Accepts relative or absolute paths.

 Example: `COMMITSAR_CONFIG_PATH=./testdata` will scan for `.commitsar.yaml` in the `testdata` folder.